Notice

 Warning

-There has not been extensive testing of this procedure.
-It should be undertaken with great care.
+This procedure has not been extensively tested.
+It should be undertaken only with great care.

-If an existing file system is damaged and inoperative, it is possible to create a fresh metadata pool and attempt to reconstruct the file system metadata into this new pool, leaving the old metadata in place.
+If an existing CephFS file system is damaged and inoperative, then it is possible to create a fresh metadata pool and to attempt the reconstruction the of the damaged and inoperative file system’s metadata into the new pool, while leaving the old metadata in place.
 This could be used to make a safer attempt at recovery since the existing metadata pool would not be modified.

 Caution

 During this process, multiple metadata pools will contain data referring to the same data pool.
-Extreme caution must be exercised to avoid changing the data pool contents while this is the case.
-Once recovery is complete, the damaged metadata pool should be archived or deleted.
+Extreme caution must be exercised to avoid changing the contents of the data pool while this is the case.
+After recovery is complete, archive or delete the damaged metadata pool.

-To begin, the existing file system should be taken down, if not done already, to prevent further modification of the data pool.
-Unmount all clients and then mark the file system failed:
+1. Take down the existing file system in order to prevent any further modification of the data pool.
+Unmount all clients.
+When all clients have been unmounted, use the following command to mark the file system failed:

 ceph fs fail <fs_name>